sophiemarek/poop-project/README.md

 Figure 2- Plot generated from Qiime using FASTA sequence.
 This graph shows the bacteria found in the gut microbiome of the control group in comparison to the treatment group

 ## Results Interpretation
+The most common phyla in the gut microbiome are Firmicutes, Bacteroidetes, Actinobacteria and Proteobacteria.These phyla make up over 90% of the microbiota found in the human gut.
+As seen in Figure 1 the majority of the phyla found in the samples coincide with what was expected.

 As seen in Figure 2 the treatment had more firmicutes present in their gut microbiome than the control group did.
 Firmicutes are important for producing endospores which help ensure that bacteria is able to survive in harsh environments such as one with a lack of nutrients and are able to promote transmission.
-The treatment group would need more firmicutes because of the harsher gut environment.
+The treatment group would need more firmicutes because of the harsher gut environment and that is seen when comparing the two groups.

 At the end of this study there was a reported 80% decrease in GI symptoms such as diarrhea, indigestion,contripation and abdominal pain.
 It was also reported that behavioral Autism Spectrum Disorder symptoms increased and remained improved after the treatment had ended.

 (Trevor O. Kirby, The gut microbiota as a therapeutic approach for obesity.
 Microbiome and Metabolome in Diagnosis, Therapy, and other Strategic Applications.(2019, February 15).)